-Traditional Barn Light Shows Off Playful New Color
+Traditional Barn Light Shows Off Playful Color in New Build

 Classic gooseneck barn lights typically cry out for traditional finish colors.
 Black, galvanized, and even vintage green are often the perfect choice.
 But here at Barn Light, the place where vintage and modern collide, we know that, every now and then, a space demands a splash of something bolder.

 When we introduced four new finish colors earlier this year, we heard from many who fell in love with the new hues of Watermelon, Mint, Sunflower, and Chartreuse.
 When we spotted this photo on Instagram, we had to follow up!